dskemp/courtdata/content/cases/ot2019/18-1334/index.md

 - "Jeffrey B. Wall"
 - "Theodore B. Olson"
 - "Jessica E. Mendez-Colberg"
+roles:
+- "on behalf of the Financial Oversight and Management Board for Puerto Rico"
+- "Principal Deputy Solicitor General, Department of Justice, on behalf of the United States"
+- "on behalf of Aurelius INvestment, LLC, et al."
+- "on behalf of UTIER"
 tags:
 topics:
 summary: "The Appointments Clause does not restrict the appointment or selection of members of Puerto Rico’s Financial Oversight and Management Board, who are appointed by the President without the Senate’s advice and consent."